-My Baseline Test Is Finished.
-What Do I Tell My Users Now?
+What Do I Tell My Users After the Baseline Test?

-You may be aware that we recently ran a simulated phishing security test to determine what our vulnerability would be if a real phishing attack were to happen to our users.
-Our percentage of users who fell for this attack was XX%.
+You may be aware that we recently ran a simulated phishing test.
+The purpose of this test was to determine how our organization would react if a real phishing attack were to occur.
+The percentage of users who clicked the link in this simulated attack was [XX] percent.

-We will be sending out an email to invite you to take this training.
-In addition to security training, we will also send out simulated phishing tests regularly so you can practice the skills you will learn as part of your training.
-Be on the look out for these in your inbox.
+You will receive an email inviting you to take KnowBe4’s security awareness training.
+We will also continue to send out simulated phishing tests so you can practice the skills that you will learn during your training.
+Be on the lookout for these emails in your inbox.

 We depend on you as the last line of defense against cybercrime.